Level of Study

 - understands central concepts in model-based information systems.

-- understands central concepts in information systems modelling, including ontologies and vocabularies.
+- understands central concepts in information systems modelling.

 - understands how the theories, technologies and standards are used to solve practical problems.